Fear, Uncertainty and Doubt (FUD):

 Growing Infrastructure Gap:

-Development of infrastructure is essential for economic and social development of a country such as Pakistan.
+Development of physical infrastructure, including electricity and gas infrastructure, is essential for economic and social development of a country such as Pakistan.
 China-Pakistan Economic Corridor financing needs to be seen in the context of the large and growing infrastructure gap in Asia that threatens social and economic progress.

 Rich countries generally raise funds for infrastructure projects by selling bonds while most developing countries rely on loans from international financial institutions such as the World Bank and the Asian Development Bank to finance infrastructure projects.